AmanYazdani/Main/README.md

 # Main
-Demo ofr cloning and connecting to vscode
+Demo for cloning and connecting to vscode